florolf/casync-nano/README.md

 ## State

-casync-nano works and is actively being used.
-However, it should still be considered alpha-quality software.
-Many possible optimizations still have to be implemented.
+casync-nano is stable and is actively being used in the field.

 Currently, casync-nano only supports reading from and writing to block devices (such as eMMC storage).